|Nutrition Facts (per serving)|

 Many food safety experts recommend not cooking any stuffing in the turkey in any case.
 By making casseroles of unstuffed stuffing, you can kill two birds with one stone.

-- Preheat the oven to 350 F.
+Gather the ingredients and preheat the oven to 350 F.

-- Heat 2 tablespoons of the butter in a large skillet over medium heat.
+Heat 2 tablespoons of the butter in a large skillet over medium heat.
 Sauté onions and celery in the butter until they are tender, but not browned.

-- Combine the cornbread and bread crumbs in a large bowl.
+Combine the cornbread and bread crumbs in a large bowl.
 Mix in the sautéed onions, salt, pepper, and parsley.

-- Add the beaten eggs and toss more.
+Add the beaten eggs and toss more.
 Moisten the mixture with the oyster liquid until it is moist but not soggy.
 Gently stir in the oysters.

-- Pat the mixture into a large, shallow, lightly buttered rectangular baking pan.
+Pat the mixture into a large, shallow, lightly buttered rectangular baking pan.
 It should make a 1-inch layer in the pan.